subvertnormality/mosaic/README.md

 ### Trig editor

-Dig into rhythmic design with the trig editor in _Mosaic_.
-Using DrumOps tools, originally seen in the Teletype ecosystem but now available here, you can craft intricate patterns and define the duration of each step.
+The rhythm designer in _Mosaic_ is named the trig editor.
+Using DrumOps tools, originally seen in the Teletype ecosystem but now available here, you can craft intricate patterns.
+You can also set the duration of each step.

 ![Trig editor with a complex trig pattern](/designs/Images/trig_editor.png)